Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Is it hard to find an apartment?

 **Yes, it's really hard**.
-It can take months and hundreds of applications.[^0] People often live in multiple short-term apartments and even hostels before they find something permanent.
+It can take months and hundreds of applications.[^0] It's one of the hardest parts of [moving to Berlin](/guides/moving-to-berlin).
+You might live in multiple temporary places before you find something permanent.

 It's harder if...

 - You are not in Berlin
 - You don't speak German
+- You are unemployed or in your [probation period](/glossary/Probezeit)
-- You don't have a job
+- You are self-employed
 - Your income is too low
-- You are in your [probation period](/glossary/Probezeit) at work
+- You have no [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or EU citizenship
-- You are self-employed
+- You have a foreign name[^9]
 - You have a dog
-- You are not European or you have a foreign name[^9]

-If you just [moved to Berlin](/guides/moving-to-berlin), it's harder to find an apartment.
-You are on your  period, you have no [credit history](/glossary/Schufa), and you might not have a [residence permit](/glossary/Aufenthaltstitel) yet.
-Landlords prefer more stable tenants.
-[Short-term furnished apartments](#short-term-and-furnished-apartments) might be your only option.

 ## Before you start